 So since weaning Athena in 2012, I’ve still been lactating a bit.
 Not cups of milk but a few drops here and there.
 Usually when I’m caring for her (which still amazes me how the human body just knows to do that).
 I didn’t think much of it till it had been about a year since weaning her and milk was still coming.
 That wasn’t as worrisome as the amount of abuse the girls would take at the behest of Mademoiselle when she would sleep with us in the bed.
 She would get to kicking and punching them like she had a vendetta and in the dead of her sleep, her aim was impeccable.
 One night about 3 months ago, she gave the right girl such a swift kick right in the nipple, I lost my breath.
 After that night, right girl was sore for a few days… and normally it’s sore then it eventually gets better.
 But it wasn’t getting better… it was staying sore… and then suddenly over a course of 2 weeks got progressively worse.
 To the point where I coud feel a warm tender mass behind the nipple.
 While I was fairly certain that this wasn’t evil black titty death (read: cancer) coming to claim me… it may be some malfunction with the ducts – and since I plan to use them again some day, better get to investigating.
 I tried to make an appt with my GYN but it was so far away and the weekend right before the appointment it got to the point where I couldn’t hug people.
 I couldn’t lay on my stomach.
 If anything lightly grazed the jacket that was over the blouse that was over the bra that was covering my nipple, I’d wince in pain.
+I have found this useful reference online and considered taking this natural medicine.
 I had to get something done QUICK.

 I scheduled an appointment at an imaging center to have a mammogram and an ultrasound done.
 Knowing that i’d have to come out of pocket, but the convenience of doing it right away meant more to me than dollars.
 After many hours, copious titty smashings and rubbings with sonogram wands, the conclusion for the right breast was that I had clogged ducts.
 Something called mammary duct ecstasia.
 So basically, the ducts where milk normally flows, got clogged – maybe a little infected and where milk would normally be… pus is now collecting there (yuck – right?).
 If left unattended, it could be come an abscess and need to be drained (help).
 The sonograms from left to right breast were night and day… there was definitely something wrong.
 The fact that they found a 10mm nodule in the LEFT breast that they want to biopsy and examine is fodder for another post coming shortly.
 Let’s focus on one thing at a time.